 Nearly thirty years ago Nanci and I opened our home to a pregnant teenage girl who had been kicked out by her non-christian parents.
 We helped her place the child for adoption, and had the joy of seeing her come to Christ.
 She had two abortions, one before and one after the child born when she was with us.
 Today she remains a dear friend.
 She is also a passionate advocate of the unborn, and goes into prisons telling women about Christ and leading Bible studies to help them find forgiveness and healing from their abortions.

 (Diane told her story during a message I shared for the 2010 Sanctity of Human Life Sunday.
-Go to www.epm.org/2010prolifemessage to watch her story and hear the message.)
+Watch her story and hear the message.)

 After what we learned from having her in our home, Nanci and I knew we had to do something about helping other girls in crisis pregnancies.
 I joined the board of the first crisis pregnancy center in the Pacific Northwest.
 It was only later that I became involved in civil disobedience on behalf of unborn children.
 We started with a concern for the women, and have never lost our commitment to helping women in these pregnancies—financially, medically, legally, psychologically, and in any way we can.